maldoinc/python-request-mapper/readme.md

 * `pip install request-mapper`.
 * In your application setup, call `mapper.setup_mapper` with the integration of your choice.
-* Decorate targets with `@map_request` (Optional when using flask integration)
+* Decorate targets with `@map_request` (Optional when using flask integration).
-* Map request data using one of the provided annotated types
+* Map request data using one of the provided annotated types.
     * `FromQuery[T]` or `Annotated[T, QueryStringMapping]`
     * `FromBody[T]` or  `Annotated[T, RequestBodyMapping]`
+* Response is converted back to dict using Pydantic.
+  * Override behavior by passing a custom response converter.

 ## Integrations